bjavier9/gestorSiBFront/blueprint.md

 - Replace mock messages in admin forms with real API calls once backend contracts are defined.
 - Introduce unit tests for `AuthService`, `CompanyService`, and critical admin pages.
-- Provide loading/error states in admin pages beyond basic messaging.
+- Add a responsive sidenav toggle in the admin shell for handset breakpoints.
 - Evaluate reintroducing a shared UI/token module if multiple features demand it.

 ---